Shadaez/StarboundServerManager/README.md

 Will add kicking, banning, etc, as the developers add the features into the base game.

 To do:
--[] Add a first run config tool.
+- [ ] Add a first run config tool
--[] Find a more elegant way to shut the server down, to prevent data loss.
+- [ ] Find a more elegant way to shut the server down, to prevent data loss
--[] Clean up css.
+- [ ] Clean up css